This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Do not smoke.
 Nicotine and other chemicals in cigarettes and cigars can damage blood vessels and increase your risk for a DVT.
 Ask your healthcare provider for information if you currently smoke and need help to quit.
 E-cigarettes or smokeless tobacco still contain nicotine.
 Talk to your healthcare provider before you use these products.

 - Change your body position or move around often.
 Move and stretch in your seat several times each hour if you travel by car or work at a desk.
 In an airplane, get up and walk every hour.
 In an airplane, get up and walk every hour.
-Exercise your legs by tightening and releasing your leg muscles while sitting.
-You can also exercise your legs while sitting by raising and lowering your heels.
+Move your legs by tightening and releasing your leg muscles while sitting.
+You can also move your legs while sitting by raising and lowering your heels.
 Keep your toes on the floor while you do this.
 You can also raise and lower your toes while keeping your heels on the floor.

 - Exercise regularly to help increase your blood flow.
 Walking is a good low-impact exercise.
 Talk to your healthcare provider about the best exercise plan for you.

-- Take blood thinner medicines as directed.
+- Take medicines as directed.
 Your healthcare provider may recommend blood thinners and other medicines to help prevent blood clots.
 It is important not to skip doses.
 The medicine may not be able to prevent blood clots if the amount in your blood goes too low.

 Always consult your healthcare provider to ensure the information displayed on this page applies to your personal circumstances.